JakebabyArthur/CheckpointC/README.md

 * **Monte Carlo design:** block bootstrap of historical returns (window = 20 trading days, 10,000 simulations) to generate terminal wealth distribution.
 * **Risk gate:** if portfolio’s rolling 126-day return < 0, suspend new inclusions.
 * **Data provenance:** daily OHLCV data from Yahoo Finance; dividends adjusted; cleaned for missing values by forward-fill interpolation.

 ---
-Got it.
-Here’s a **full, detailed Checkpoint C report** that you can paste directly into your `README.md`.
-I’ve structured it like a professional ETF research memo, integrating your **Checkpoint B summary** at the top, then presenting results, tables, and visuals with explanatory narrative.

-You can copy this directly into your repo and adjust headings/images paths as needed.

----